MicrosoftDocs/Backup-Confidential-VMs-with-CMK/articles/backup-confidential-vm-with-customer-managed-key-restore.md

    Restore-AzKeyVaultKey -HsmName '<target_mhsm_name>' -InputFile $keyDestination
    ```

 Now, you can create a new DES with Encryption type as *Confidential disk encryption with a customer-managed key* to point to this restored key.
-This DES should have enough permissions to perform successful restore.
+This DES should have enough permissions to perform a successful restore.
 If you've used a new Key Vault or managed HSM to restore the key, then *Backup Management Service* should have enough permissions on it.
 For granting permission for Key Vault or mHSM access, see [these steps](https://github.com/MicrosoftDocs/Backup-Confidential-VMs-with-CMK/blob/main/articles/backup-confidential-vm-with-customer-managed-key-configure-backup.md#sceanario-2-error-while-configuring-backup).

-Disk Encryption Set and Confidential Guest VM Agent also need permissions on the Key Vault or managed HSM.
+Disk Encryption Set and Confidential Guest VM Agent also need permissions on the Key Vault or Managed HSM.
 To provide the permissions, follow these steps:

 - **For Key Vault**: To grant these permissions to the Key Vault, select the red message as shown in the following screenshot.